 There’s a Limited Deduction for Home Equity LoansThere’s a Limited Deduction for Home Equity Loans

 If you’ve taken out a home equity loan in the past year, you may be able to deduct some of this.
 However, there are some important restrictions on this.
 Previously, you could deduct the interest on home equity loans of up to $100,000, regardless of what you used the money for.
 Now, you can only deduct this interest if the money was solely used for home improvements.
-This deduction can be made up to $750,000 of qualified residence loans, including your mortgage and home equity loan.
+You can make up this deduction to $750,000 of qualified residence loans, including your mortgage and home equity loan.

 To qualify for this, the home improvements must have raised the appraisal value of your home.
 The easiest way to prove this is by having an appraisal done before the improvements were done and then getting another done once they’re complete.
 Simple maintenance or painting a room won’t qualify for this.